top of page

 Can Formula One Motor Racing Transform into an Eco-Friendly Sport?

-- Dean Weiss
+Dean Weiss

-- Jun 26
+• Jun 26

-- 6 min read
+• 6 min read

 Some of my earliest memories of Formula One racing were of our local hero, Jody Scheckter, born on January 29, 1950, in East London, just a half-hour drive from my hometown, King Williams Town (now Qonce).
 He was a pivotal figure in South African Formula One motor racing.
 Known for his speed and talent, Scheckter quickly advanced through local competitions, breaking into Formula Ford and Formula Three in the early 1970s in Europe.
 In 1973, he made his debut in Formula One with March Engineering and joined Ferrari in 1979, becoming the first South African to win the Formula One World Championship.
 His fearless driving and 1979 victory increased Formula One's global popularity and inspired future South African drivers.

-At first glance, Formula One motor racing might not appear to prioritise environmental concerns.
+At first glance, Formula One motor racing might not seem to prioritise environmental concerns.
 However, the FIA is committed to achieving zero carbon emissions by 2030, highlighting a growing awareness within the sport.
 Motorsport has an inherently detrimental effect on the environment, raising questions among fans about the pace of progress toward sustainability.

 To illustrate the extent of this impact, consider that a single Formula One team travels over 174,000 air kilometres during a typical 21-race season.
 Together, all ten teams collectively emit approximately 324 million kilograms of CO2—an amount equivalent to charging 8 billion smartphones.
-This staggering figure is particularly significant when you take into account that in 2020 alone, the transportation sector produced 7 billion tons of CO2, underscoring its role as a major contributor to climate change.
+This staggering figure is particularly significant when you take into account that in 2020 alone, the transportation sector produced 7 billion tons of CO2, highlighting its role as a major contributor to climate change.

 It's also important to recognise that motorsport vehicles emit nine times more CO2 per kilometre than the average new car.
 This stark contrast further emphasises the need for Formula One and similar sports to take meaningful and immediate action toward sustainability.